 Get Ready for a Happy and Healthy School Year!

 Regardless if a student identifies as a bookworm, social butterfly or athlete (or all of the above!), it is important to take the right steps to ensure a happy and healthy school year.
 The aforementioned tips can be the first step in making this happen.
-Should an injury occur at any point throughout this school year, make sure to request an appointment for a free injury screen at your nearest Athletico location.
+Should an injury occur at any point throughout this school year, make sure to request a free assessment at your nearest Athletico location.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.